Supplier Registration Form

 - New suppliers (not currently in the vendor database) being paid through purchase orders

-- New suppliers that need to be paid through the Non-PO module
+- New suppliers that need to be paid through Non-PO Invoice

 - Suppliers that were previously registered with UW but have had their information deleted due to lack of use (supplier information deletes out of the vendor file if the vendor is not used for 2 years)

-- When a business's name and /or tax payer information or ID number changes or is missing
+- When a business's name and /or tax payer information or ID number changes, is missing or is flagged as not matching IRS records.

 This Supplier Registration Form process was created in collaboration with the Business Diversity Program and campus customers to meet the various state and federal reporting requirements.